Data Publication

 Data presented in the paper ‘High prevalences of disseminated neoplasia in the Baltic tellin Limecola balthica in the Wadden Sea’

-A. (Annabelle) Dairain | M.Y.
-(Marc) Engelsma | J. (Jan) Drent | R. (Rob) Dekker | D.W.
-(David) Thieltges
+Dairain, A. (Annabelle) | Engelsma, M.Y.
+(Marc) | Drent, J. (Jan) | Dekker, R. (Rob) | Thieltges, D.W.
+(David)

 (2020)